Reactors Designed by Argonne National Laboratory

 void distributions, kinetic behavior, control rod effectivness, importance of streaming and

 CP-6 (Chicago Pile 6 Reactor)

-CP-6 was designed at Argonne, and was an enlarged, improved version of CP-3.
+CP-6 was designed at Argonne, and was an enlarged, improved version of Chicago Pile 3 (CP-3).
 Five of the reactors based on the CP-6 design were built at the

 Savannah River Plant for production of materials for military use.
 Intended as a backup design